cdozdil/OptiScaler/Config.md

 OutputResourceBarrier=auto
 ```

-From in-game menu they can be changed with realtime results.
+These can be changed from the in-game menu with real-time results.

 ![resource barriers](images/rb.png)

 ### Mipmap LOD Bias Override (Dx12 Only)
-For archieving better texture clearity `MipmapLodBias` can be overriden with this setting. -15 is sharpest and +15 is blurriest.
+To achieve better texture clarity, `MipmapLodBias` can be overridden with this setting. -15 is the sharpest and +15 is the fuzziest.

 ```ini
 [Hotfix]